Suhas2811/vidyanvaya-ai/README.md

 Finding relevant information, understanding topics, solving questions, identifying weak areas, and planning exam preparation can therefore become difficult and time-consuming.

-EduNexa AI aims to bring these materials together into one intelligent academic learning environment.
+VidyānVaya AI aims to bring these materials together into one intelligent academic learning environment.

 ---

 ## 💡 Proposed Solution

-EduNexa AI will provide a unified academic assistant that can:
+VidyānVaya AI will provide a unified academic assistant that can:

 1. Understand and process multiple academic document formats.
 2. Organize information from different sources.